square/workflow/kotlin/samples/hello-terminal/README.md

 The API entry points are `TerminalWorkflow` and `TerminalWorkflowRunner`.
 Create one of each of those, and pass your workflow to `TerminalWorkflowRunner.run()`.

-Your `TerminalWorkflow` will get the current size of the terminal as `InputT`, render a `TerminalRendering` that includes the text to display, foreground and background colors, and an event handler to receive keystroke events.
+Your `TerminalWorkflow` will get the current size of the terminal as `PropsT`, render a `TerminalRendering` that includes the text to display, foreground and background colors, and an event handler to receive keystroke events.
 It can also exit the process by emitting an integer exit code.